Skip to main content

 macFUSE's role in integrating with macOS and the importance of kernel extensions.

-Updated over a week ago
+Updated this week

-Suite Kernel Extensions on macOS
+Suite Kernel Extensions (kexts) on macOS

 Suite is designed to seamlessly integrate with your operating system, providing a user experience akin to using a local hard drive.